Microfluidic volume definitions

 Microfluidic swept volume

 The swept volume is the portion of the internal volume that is directly in the flow pathway: fluids are bound to flow through this volume when flowing through the fitting.
-It is generally best to have this swept volume as low as possible.
+It is generally best to keep this swept volume as small as possible to help minimize the amount of sample or reagent required for your experiments, which can ultimately save you time and costs.
+Furthermore, the swept volume also affects the fluid dynamics of the system, for example by increasing the flow resistance, influencing how the fluid flows through the fitting and how the fluids mix.

 Microfluidic dead volume

-The dead volume is the portion of the internal volume that is out of the flow path.
-It means that the liquid that will go in this area – or the molecules that will diffuse there may not be recovered, or may be recovered later on.
-It is a kind of “buffer tank”.
+Another type of volume in a microfluidic setup is the dead volume.
+This is the portion of the internal volume that is out of the flow path.
+This means that any liquid that flows into this area or any molecules that diffuse there may not be recovered, or may only be recovered later on.
+As such, the dead volume can be thought of as a kind of “buffer tank”.
 Of course, all manufacturers of microfluidic parts try to minimize the dead volumes in their fluidic products.
-It can be an issue when several samples need to flow through the same path but mustn’t contaminate one another.
+Dead volume can become an issue when several samples need to flow through the same path but mustn’t contaminate one another.

 Microfluidic internal volume